-1. Occupying any school building, school grounds or part thereof depriving others of its use.

-2. Blocking the entrance or exit of any school building or corridor or room therein depriving others of lawful access to the room, or use of the building, corridor or room.

-3. Blocking normal pedestrian or vehicular traffic on school premises.

-4. Making noise or acting in any manner so as to interfere with any teacher's ability to conduct class or to carry on any school activity.

-5. Preventing or attempting to prevent the convening or continued function of any school, class, activity, or of any lawful meeting or assembly on the school premises.

-6. Cursing or using vulgar or abusive language including remarks which demean a person's race, religion, sex, national origin, disability, or intellectual ability.

-7. Conducting oneself in an uncivil or unsafe manner at any school activity may result in barring the student from attending any school activity and may require the student to not be on school property before, during, or after activities.

-8. Clothing - dress or appearance which (1) violates a reasonable dress code adopted and publicized by the school, or (2) is disruptive, or (3) is provocative, obscene, profane, lewd, vulgar, or (4) endangers the health or safety of the student or others.

-9. Possessing or distributing literature or illustrations which disrupts the educational process or which are obscene.

-10. Engaging in behavior that is immoral, indecent, lewd, and disreputable or of an overly affectionate or sexual nature in the school setting.

-11. Having an offensive odor (not participating in regular hygiene routine) that is disruptive to the educational process.
+- 1. Occupying any school building, school grounds or part there of depriving others of its use. - 2.
+Blocking the entrance or exit of any school building or corridor or room therein depriving others of lawful access to the room, or use of the building, corridor or room. - 3.
+Blocking normal pedestrian or vehicular traffic on school premises. - 4.
+Making noise or acting in any manner so as to interfere with any teacher's ability to conduct the class or carry on any school activity.
+This includes the use of speakers anytime during the school day. - 5.
+Preventing or attempting to prevent the convening or continued function of any school, class, activity, or of any lawful meeting or assembly on the school premises. - 6.
+Cursing or using the vulgar or abusive language including remarks which demean a person's race, religion, sex, national origin, disability, or intellectual ability. - 7.
+Conducting oneself in an uncivil or unsafe manner at any school activity may result in barring the student from attending any school activity and may require the student to not be on school property before, during, or after activities. - 8.
+Clothing dress or appearance which (1) violates a reasonable dress code adopted and publicized by the school, or (2) is disruptive, or (3) is provocative, obscene, profane, lewd, vulgar, or (4) endangers the health or safety of the student or others.
+Also, blankets are prohibited throughout the school day. - 9.
+Possessing or distributing literature or illustrations which disrupt the educational process or are obscene. - 10.
+Engaging in behavior that is immoral, indecent, lewd, and disreputable or of an overly affectionate or sexual nature in the school setting. - 11.
+Having an offensive odor (not participating in regular hygiene routine) that is disruptive to the educational process. - 12.
+Excessive gathering or loitering in restrooms may result in disciplinary action or assignment to a specific restroom on campus. - 13.
+Parking lots should only be accessed when students are arriving or departing campus.
+Students needing to go to parking lots during the school day must have a pass from the office.
+Students loitering in parking lots during the school day will be considered an undesignated area.